top of page

 Enhancing Mapping Logic Using Profiling Insights

-Our Approach
+Our Approach to Data Profiling

 1. Input the Source

-The source data can be either:
+The source data can be from either:

-• A CSV file (e.g., legacy_data.csv)
+• A CSV file (e.g., `legacy_data.csv`)

-• A SQL query result (e.g., SELECT * FROM legacy_table)
+• A SQL query result (e.g., `SELECT * FROM legacy_table`)

 2. Reference a Mapping Sheet